- Application Process

-Psychological Evaluation: Upon completion of previous phases, applicants are evaluated and the best are selected to move forward.
-Should an applicant move forward, he or she will be scheduled for a psychological evaluation.
-The purpose of this is to ensure there are no psychological issues that would prevent an applicant from having a successful career as a police officer.
+Psychological Evaluation: Should an candidate move forward, he or she will receive a conditional offer of employment and be scheduled for a psychological evaluation.
+This evaluation ensures the candidate is prepared for a successful career as a police officer.
 Back to Top

-Medical Examination: Applicants who successfully complete the psychological evaluation will be scheduled for a medical examination.
-Once an applicant has successfully completed the medical examination, he or she may be scheduled to attend the police academy.
-Back to Top
+Medical Examination: Candidates who successfully complete the psychological evaluation will be scheduled for a medical examination.
+Once an candidate has successfully completed the medical examination, he or she will be required to retake and successfully complete the physical agility test.

-*Out-of-State Applicants: Out-of-state applicants need to be in Tempe on the scheduled dates for the physical agility test and written exam.
-The department will attempt to accommodate out-of-state applicants by minimizing travel during later test phases.
-Back to Top
+*Out-of-State Police Officer & Recruit Applicants: Out-of-state candidates must be in Tempe to complete the physical agility test and written exam.
+The department will attempt to accommodate out-of-state applicants by minimizing travel during test phases.